theneiam/twade/README.md

 TWADE
 =====
-TwAde is the plugin for the Seotoaster 2.x CMS
+TwAde is the plugin for the [SEO Toaster](http://www.seotoaster.com/) CMS

 ## INSTALLATION